-In a decade of international convenings and research, the NYU Brademas Center has been engaging artists, cultural practitioners and academics in exploring international arts activity in today’s geo-cultural circumstances.
+In a decade of international convenings and research, the John Brademas Center has been engaging artists, cultural practitioners and academics in exploring international arts activity in today’s geo-cultural circumstances.
 We know that art and aesthetics are engaged in an ever-expanding range of social and political concerns.
 Now we need to better understand and evaluate their consequence in providing critique and knowledge, in generating ethical insight and in designing change.
 In this convening, specialists are invited to help posit the ways that the arts and culture can deepen ideals and strengthen goals in global conversation.

 The Florence convening aimed to investigate the principles and purposes of the arts, a framing of ideas for action in our time.
 We expect the conversations to continue after the Florence convening, both formally and informally.
 We have begun discussion with the NYU Press about the likelihood of publishing a book of essays aimed at policymakers, international agencies, artistic and academic specialists, and the concerned public.